Monday, December 17, 2007

-Apartment; Tragicomedy, USA, 1960; D: Billy Wilder, S: Jack Lemmon, Shirley MacLaine, Fred MacMurray, Ray Walston, Jack Kruschen, David Lewis, Hope Holiday, Joan Shawlee
+Apartment; tragicomedy, USA, 1960; D: Billy Wilder, S: Jack Lemmon, Shirley MacLaine, Fred MacMurray, Ray Walston, Jack Kruschen, David Lewis, Hope Holiday, Joan Shawlee

 A masterpiece of classic, good old school film making, Billy Wilder's "The Apartment" combines drama with comedy and romance virtually flawlessly, gives both a subtle critique of Capitalistic deficiency and social relationships at the same time, is wonderfully simple, accessible and it even won 5 Oscars, 3 Golden Globes and 3 BAFTAs justifiably, even though looking at it today, one movie buff could complain that it would have been better if Hitchcock had won the best director award that year for his equally brilliant "Psycho".
-Jack Lemmon is once again slightly coiled as the main protagonist C. C. Baxter while the jokes are not particularly hilarious, not by a long shot, yet it's still an amazingly touching, humane and moderately funny story that questions the system of values since it's protagonist gets promoted just for giving his superiors a place where they can have an affair in peace, and even today one must get stunned by such a concept - what a story!
-Wilder's direction doesn't have any kind of mumbo-jumbo tricks, gimmicks, bombastic style or distracting "in-your-face" moments since all of his scenes that cause astonishment are so simple - in one scene, Baxter is alone in a pub and doesn't even notice how some interested woman is "hitting" him with the paper wrappers by blowing through the straw, or just take the scene where he spots the almost dead Fran who tried to commit suicide in his apartment: moving over to the bedroom door, he opens it, tosses the clothes toward the bed inside not even looking at it, then freezes in a delayed reaction to turn back and spot her lying there unconscious - with such pure style one can almost conclude all those fast MTV like modern techniques just reduced the quality of cinema, instead of developing it.
+Jack Lemmon is once again slightly coiled as the main protagonist C. C. Baxter while the jokes are not particularly hilarious, not by a long shot, yet it's still an amazingly touching, humane and moderately funny story that questions the system of values since its protagonist gets promoted just for giving his superiors a place where they can have an affair in peace, and even today one must get stunned by such a concept - what a story!
+Even more, it plays out around Christmas.
+Wilder's direction doesn't have any kind of mumbo-jumbo tricks, gimmicks, bombastic style or distracting "in-your-face" moments since all of his scenes that cause astonishment are simple character interactions - in one scene, Baxter is alone in a pub and doesn't even notice how some interested woman is "hitting" him with the paper wrappers by blowing through the straw, or just take the scene where he spots the almost dead Fran who tried to commit suicide in his apartment: moving over to the bedroom door, he opens it, tosses the clothes toward the bed inside not even looking at it, then freezes in a delayed reaction to turn back and spot her lying there unconscious; or when Kirkeby says to Baxter: "So you hit the jackpot, eh kid?
+I mean Kubelik-wise." - with such pure style one can almost conclude all those fast MTV-like modern techniques just reduced the quality of cinema, instead of developing it.